Deltharis/binarydiffwrapper/README.md

 ### If you already have the .diff file

 Place the .jar in the same directory as the .diff files and files to be patched.
-Double click it or type `java -jar <jar-name>` in console.
+Double click it or type `java -jar binarydiffwrapper-1.0.jar` in console.

 The program will go through every .diff file in the current directory, applying them one by one (unless error occurs, in which case it stops).